- Currently in Effect

 The NPF policy team has worked in collaboration with other patient and provider groups to craft model legislation that impacts all people with a chronic disease – all of whom are negatively affected by step therapy.
 The NPF supports the passage of that model legislation, which ensures step therapy is based on the most current clinical data and that it is available to the consumer in a transparent manner.
 Furthermore, it provides a timeline for response to requests that is based on language agreed upon in other states.
 Finally, it outlines clear and concise exceptions to the step therapy protocols based on medical necessity.
 This legislation, which is not a ban and does not lead to additional costs, strikes a fair balance between cost containment and health of the patient.

 U.S. Congress is taking action as well!

 Our success at the state level has led to a Federal effort focused on increasing access to treatments by curbing the practice of step therapy.
-Authored by Representatives Brad Westrup and Raul Ruiz, H.R.
-2077 or the Restoring the Patient’s Voice Act of 2017, aims to enact a review process that ensures step therapy protocols are based on sound clinical guidelines, a clear and convenient step therapy exception process, and establishes a timeline that health insurers must meet when receiving an exception request.
+Authored by Representatives Raul Ruiz and Brad Westrup, H.R.
+2279 or the Safe Step Act, aims to enact a review process that ensures step therapy protocols are based on sound clinical guidelines, a clear and convenient step therapy exception process, and establishes a timeline that health insurers must meet when receiving an exception request.
 To learn more and to reach out to your Representative, click here.